zwave-js/node-red-contrib-zwave-js/APIChange.md

 ## Duration is no longer an Object
-Specifying a duration is no longer achived using an Object, it is now a string.
+Specifying a duration is no longer achieved using an Object, it is now a string.

 ```javascript
 /* This */